JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7889 days**.

-And here is a just a random fact -  **If you yelled for 8 years, 7 months and 6 days, you would have produced enough sound energy to heat one cup of coffee**.
+And here is a just a random fact -  **A Russian man who wore a beard during the time of Peter the Great had to pay a special tax**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)